J-Whisler/flare/README.md

-This is an App built with react that allows you to get all the latest information about popular, upcoming and
+This is an App built with react that allows you to get all the latest information about new, popular and upcoming video games.
+It also allows you to utilize a search bar to look up any game you want and returns you its current rating, the platforms that it is available on and more.
+This application was made using the rawg.io API (https://rawg.io/).